 "Come back here.
 How can I sign without a pen?"

 Binapani didn't really mind the songs.
 Some of them were funny.
-Nobody could say that she didn't have a sense of humour.
+Nobody could say she didn't have a sense of humor.
 But including her cats in their frivolity was what she found hard to stomach.